Healthy Homes Assessment Kenepuru

 Draught Stopping Kenepuru

-If a draught is felt from unreasonable gaps or holes, it requirements to be closed.
+If a draught is noticed from gaps that are not adequate or holes, it needs to be closed.

 What are the most unreasonable gaps or holes?

-Get the complete information for the Healthy Homes draught stopping requirements.
+Check out the complete details for the Healthy Homes draught stopping requirements.

 draught stopping building inspections